commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 # Product Sync

 The module used for importing/syncing Products into a commercetools project.
-It also provides utilities for generating update actions based on the comparison of a [product projection](https://docs.commercetools.com/http-api-projects-products.html#product) against a [ProductDraft](https://docs.commercetools.com/http-api-projects-products.html#productdraft).
+It also provides utilities for generating update actions based on the comparison of a [ProductProjection](https://docs.commercetools.com/api/projects/productProjections#productprojection) against a [ProductDraft](https://docs.commercetools.com/http-api-projects-products.html#productdraft).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->